-TOYHEM: A veritable platoon of Hasbro’s Movable Fighting Men…
+TOYHEM!
+A veritable platoon of Hasbro’s Movable Fighting Men…

 Welcome to TOYHEM!
-For the fourth straight holiday season, we’re bringing you a series of features and columns celebrating the toys of our youth, which often made for the best memories this time of year.
+For the sixth straight holiday season, we’re bringing you a series of features and columns celebrating the toys of our youth, which often made for the best memories this time of year.
 Click here to check out the complete index of stories — and have a Merry Christmas, a Happy Chanukah and Happy Holidays! — Dan

 By JIM BEARD